Pravargav/Amadeus/SAC/english/do_Did_Does_To.md

 -> Is a letter written by him?

-##  DO and DID are used with V1 (base form of the verb) — but with one small exception:
+##  do and did are used with V1 (base form of the verb) — but with one small exception:

 - When **DO / DOES / DID** are **helping verbs**, the main verb is always **V1**.
 - When **DO / DID** are used as **main verbs**, then **V1 / V2** is used normally.